hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_virtual_network_rule.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the SQL virtual network rule.
+* `name` - (Required) The name of the PostgreSQL virtual network rule.
 Cannot be empty and must only contain alphanumeric characters and hyphens.
 Cannot start with a number, and cannot start or end with a hyphen.
 Changing this forces a new resource to be created.

 ~> **NOTE:** `name` must be between 1-128 characters long and must satisfy all of the requirements below:
 1. Contains only alphanumeric and hyphen characters